Why would I unlock my phone if I am happy with my wireless service provider?

-Besides, If you decide to unlock your phone at a later date, your carrier will do it for you if your plan is in good standing.
+Stop. wait till a better deal comes along.
+Besides, If you decide to unlock your phone at a later date, your carrier will do it for you.
+As long as your plan is in good standing.

 There are good deals on carrier plans if you shop around.
-For example, most carriers let you save $10 or more per month when you bring in your phone.
+For example, most networks let you save $10 or more per month when you bring in your phone.

 You may have to pay off any unused Tab, But that’s to close your account.
 To unlock the phone, you are not required to pay it off.